fabianfassnacht/Cloud_Compare_3DFin/1_3Dfin_cloudcompare.md

 **Figure 33: The DTM now matches the point cloud nicely.**

-We furthermore can see in the console outputs as well as in the greated tabular output data that the number of detected trees has increased from 57 to 70.
+We furthermore can see in the console outputs as well as in the created tabular output data that the number of detected trees has increased from 57 to 70.
 A visual screening confirms that all trees have now been detected.
 (Fig. 34).

 ![Figure 34: Stems are now well detected.](Fig_34.png)